aws/aws-app-mesh-examples/examples/apps/colorapp/README.md

 * `SERVICES_DOMAIN` - the base namespace to use for service discovery (e.g., `cluster.local`).
 * `KEY_PAIR_NAME` - your [Amazon EC2 Key Pair].
 * `ENVOY_IMAGE` - see [Envoy Image] for latest recommended Docker image.
-* `COLOR_GATEWAY_IMAGE` - Docker image for the Color App gateway microservice in ECR.
+* `FRONTEND_IMAGE` - Docker image for the Color App frontend microservice in ECR.
 * `COLOR_TELLER_IMAGE` - Docker image for the Color App colorteller microservice in ECR.

 See below for more detail and to see where these environment variables are used.